Lunvrc/LunRollHistory/README.md

 winning alone says nothing.

 **Roll History** columns are resizable: drag the divider in the header, right click one to reset.
-A drag is a transfer between the two columns the divider separates, so the divider tracks the cursor and nothing else on the row moves.
-Resizing the column to the left of a divider instead looks equivalent and is
-not: with a flexible column further left it absorbs the change, everything after it slides, and the divider cannot move at all.
 Widths persist.
 The Item column is flexible and absorbs leftover space; when the window gets too narrow for that, the fixed columns give up their slack proportionally rather than letting the row overflow.
 A squeeze only affects the rendered width, so widening the window restores what you chose.